Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 And when we did connect via the app, the widget wouldn’t update to show the connection was established.

-We did get a custom shortcut to work occasionally, but similarly to ExpressVPN, the device was slow to respond compared to the main app.
+We did get a custom shortcut to work occasionally, but the device was slow to respond compared to the main app.
 We also saw a few error messages connecting this way.

 Restrictive 10GB Monthly Data Limit

-There is one major drawback to Windscribe Free, which concerns its monthly data usage limit policy.
+There is one major drawback to Windscribe’s free app, which concerns its data usage limit policy of only 10GB per month.

-You can further extend it to 15GB by tweeting a promotional link for the company.
-Sadly, 15GB still isn’t enough.
-It roughly equates to only six hours of HD video streaming.
+You can further extend the allowance to 15GB by tweeting a promotional link for the company, but 15GB roughly equates to only six hours of HD video streaming.

 By following the steps below, you will be able to set up and use a VPN on your iPhone in a handful of minutes.
 We used ExpressVPN as an example but the process is very similar for all well-known VPNs.